MarshP/yon-readme/README.md

 * Wither Skeleton Farm (keep going in to fortress after Blaze Farm)
 * Guardian Farm (keep going on path past the Blaze Farm fortress to the far portal)
 * Slime and Bone Farm (SW corner of nether nexus, go through tunnel next to JMcK's Not-mushroom House, take the minecart railway, go round the Frozen Wastes/Ice Plains portal and down the twisty passageway)
-* Skeleton Farm (made by Marsh, forgotten where it is other than jungle)
+* Skeleton Farm (made by MAMP, forgotten where it is other than jungle)
 * Overworld mob farm (in Spawntown, go up ladder surrounded by slime blocks)

 There is also an easy Wither-killing station in the nether.
 Take the netherbrick staircase in the east wall of the nexus and go straight on at the top, through the torchlit passage.

 **#### Enchantments**
 * 'Bookshop', sells enchantments, only open during daytime.
 In Squaresville at end of overworld railway.
-* Marsh's Undercroft of The Secret Smiley (downstairs from his base): many Villager trades, including Mending (!!), Fortune II, Looting II, Frostwalker I, Infinity, Unbreaking II, Respiration II, Aqua Affinity
+* MAMP's Undercroft of The Secret Smiley (downstairs from his base): many Villager trades, including Mending (!!), Fortune II, Looting II, Frostwalker I, Infinity, Unbreaking II, Respiration II, Aqua Affinity
 * Villager: Silk Touch - 13 emeralds, in main level 0 corridor of Rainbow Castle between North West Tower and Central Tower
 * Villager: Looting III - 43 emeralds + book, on roof above the nether (jump of XP Farm cart just after going through nether roof)